mikeehun/markdown-cv/index.md

 `2018 Oct - 2020 Jan`
 **Founder**

-We were set up to create our own ecommerce platform with full typescript based nodejs and Express including a custom implementation of openid connect and OAuth 2 using mongodb in a microservice environment with docker on the backend.
+We were set up to create our own ecommerce platform with full typescript based Node.js and Express including a custom implementation of openid connect and OAuth 2 using mongodb in a microservice environment with docker on the backend.
 The frontend used Angular with SSR and Redux (Akita).
 The testing stack consisted mocha and chai tests.
 Ultimately the project got halted on the marketing phase.

 ### ICON Plc